Haiti: Post-Aristide era (2004–present)

-On 7 July 2021, President Moïse was assassinated in an attack on his private residence, and First Lady Martine Moïse was hospitalized following the overnight attack.
-Amid the political crisis, the government of Haiti installed Ariel Henry, previously nominated by President Moïse, as prime minister.
-In August 2021, Haiti suffered another huge earthquake, with many casualties.
-The earthquake has also damaged Haiti's economic conditions and led to a rise in violent crimes in the country.
+On 7 July 2021, President Moïse was assassinated in an attack on his private residence, and First Lady Martine Moïse was hospitalized.
+Amid the political crisis, the government of Haiti installed Ariel Henry as the acting prime minister on 20 July 2021.
+On 14 August 2021, Haiti suffered another huge earthquake, with many casualties.
+The earthquake also damaged Haiti's economic conditions and led to a rise in gang violence which, by September 2021, had escalated to a long-lasting full-blown gang war and other violent crimes within the country.
 As of March 2022, Haiti still had no president, no parliamentary quorum, and a dysfunctional high court due to a lack of judges.
-In 2022, protests broke out against the government and rising fuel prices.
+In 2022, protests against the government and rising fuel prices intensified.